 - University of Pennsylvania

-Although the list above represents clients and past employers who supplied the bulk of my income, many more companies comprise a list of customers who have attended paid workshops or subscribed to service packages through my company, 2820 Press, or my family’s current business, Johns & Taylor.
+Although the list above represents clients and past employers who supplied the bulk of my income, many more companies comprise a list of customers who have attended paid workshops or subscribed to service packages through my previous company, 2820 Press, or my family’s current business, Johns & Taylor.

-Personal brand preferences.
 Because I often write about personal finance and financial institutions, readers may wonder about my personal experience with financial products.
-My wife and/or I currently hold active accounts with the following financial institutions:
+My wife and/or I currently hold active accounts with the following financial institutions and insurers:

 - Bank of America